 So, what questions should be answered at this extremely important stage of making a video game?

 1. Game budget.
 A limited budget doesn’t mean lower quality or deliberately bad gameplay.
-This is just a marker that allows you to roughly estimate the number of features, the level of graphics and the overall “packaging” of the game.
+Cost to make a video game is just a marker that allows you to roughly estimate the number of features, the level of graphics and the overall “packaging” of the game.

 2. Game type.
 Not to be confused with the genre.
 Here, based on the budget, we define the type of game from several main ones: mini 2D game, casual 2D/3D game, mid-core 3D game, or hardcore 3D game.

 3. Gaming platform.
-You need to determine which platform you are targeting – mobile devices, PC, console, or maybe you want to create a browser game.
+You need to determine best platform for gaming you are targeting – mobile devices, PC, console, or maybe you want to create a browser game.

 4. Game genre.
 Here the choice is huge: simulation, strategy, sports, adventure, RPG, puzzle, board, and more.
 The choice of the genre should depend on the scale of the future game.
 For example, if you have a small budget, then you should not rely on genres such as RPGs or simulations, as they require a huge amount of detail to be worked out and implemented.